ntlinh16/cloudal/README.md

 # Tutorials

-I provide here some quick tutorials on how to perform some actions with _cloudal_.
+I provide here some quick tutorials on how to perform an action with _cloudal_.

 ### Provisioning
 - [Provisioning on G5K: reserving some hosts](https://github.com/ntlinh16/cloudal/tree/master/examples/provision#example-1-provisioning-some-hosts-on-grid5000-g5k)